 If you’re looking at taking your honey off you’ll be looking at clearing the bees.
-If you’re in a hurry and you like a fight you can always shake them or brush them off the frames but if you favour something slower and less brutal you’re looking at a clearer board.
+If you’re in a hurry and you like a fight you can always shake them or brush them off the frames.
+Or if you are Gadget Man and don’t care about young bees being blown all over the landscape you can get yourself a bee blower.
+But if you favour something slower, more gentle and less brutal you’re looking at a clearer board.

 All clearer boards employ some species of a one-way bee-valve.
 Generally speaking – the faster they clear bees – the faster the bees will find their way back up again.

 Porter bee escapes make for a slower clearer board but when correctly set they will not allow the bees to get back up again.
 Unfortunately they often get a bad press but if they are set up carefully and a few precautions are taken to maximise success – they’re brilliant.

 This is a Porter Bee Escape (Click photo for a close up):